ajweeks/ajweeks.com/pages/flex-engine.md

 author: AJ Weeks
 ---

-## Flex Rendering Engine
+## Flex Engine

 - C++, Vulkan, OpenGL

-Flex Engine is my personal rendering engine which currently supports Vulkan and OpenGL.
+Flex Engine is my personal rendering/game engine which currently supports Vulkan and OpenGL.
 It was started in February 2017 as a way for me to better understand how rendering engines work.
+Recently I've been more focused on adding support for various gameplay features like audio, player input, physics, and UI.

 You can find the entire source code on my GitHub [<i class="icon fa fa-github" aria-hidden="true" style="color: #222"></i> github.com/ajweeks/FlexEngine](https://github.com/ajweeks/FlexEngine)